wpswings/pdf-generator-for-wp/readme .txt

 == Upgrade Notice ==

-= 1.0.5 - RELEASED ON 20 January 2022 =
+= 2.0.2 - RELEASED ON 03 February 2022 =

+* New: Change author from MakeWebBetter to WP Swings
 * New: Notice display of current version for [**WP Swings**](https://wpswings.com/?utm_source=wpswings-official&utm_medium=pdf-org-page&utm_campaign=official).
+* New: Minor Bug fixes
-* NEW: Compatible with latest WP and WC
+* New: Compatible with latest WP and WC
-* FIX: Minor bug fixes